efflux/doc-otobo-dev/content/get-started/development-environment.rst

 Tipps and tricks
 -------------------------

-Debug syntax errors in OTOBO perl files
+Debug syntax errors in OTOBO Perl files
 ~~~~~

 Change to the OTOBO Homedirectory:

 .. code-block:: bash

    shell> docker exec -it otobo_web_1 bash
    # or for non docker
    shell> cd /opt/otobo

 After that execute the syntax check: